-SBA is a new, modern and specialized company whose main activity is the issuance of letters of guarantee from valid insurance companies of international recognition and acceptance for participation in public tenders, according to the latest amendment of Law 4412/2016 of Greek Legislation published in the Official Gazette / 31-05-2018.
+SBA is a new, modern and specialized company whose main activity is the insurance of letters of guarantee from insurance companies that have a rating from well-known rating agencies, a for the participation in public tenders, according to the latest amendment of Law 4412/2016 of Greek Legislation published in the Official Gazette / 31-05-2018.
 N.4541 / 2018.

-Without any initial financial charge we are able to secure from you an insurance company, credit limits (ceiling) for issuing letters of guarantee, good execution or advance payment.
-Let us invite you because we are confident that we can improve your work with our insurance services.
+Without any initial financial burden we are able to secure you, from an insurance company, credit limits (ceiling) for issuing letters of guarantee, bid bond, performance bond, advance payment bond and maintenance bond.

 What is a Surety Bond?